-collections and billings during the times of the services and charges at issue.
+practices and the amount of reimbursement it typically receives from other insurance carriers and governmental bodies for the ASC services it provides.
+Ms. Jean Wincher testified for Vista.
+Ms. Wincher is employed by a physicians' practice management firm, and acted as Vista's supervisor of collections and billings during the times of the services and charges at issue.
 She testified about the contents of a spreadsheet showing a partial history of payments received from all sources in the year 2001 for all CPT codes.

-But, although Vista requests reimbursement of 70% of its charges, its own partial data (Ms. Wincher testified that as much as half of Vista's data was destroyed in a Houston flood) demonstrate that in 2001 Carriers reimbursed Vista at an average rate of only about 60% of its billed charges, although its partial numbers disclose that Vista was reimbursed at a median rate of 70% of its charges.13 Ms. Wincher also testified that at least one of Vista's contracts with a health network (representing numerous insurance carriers) provided that Vista would be reimbursed at 70% of its billed charges.
+But, although Vista requests reimbursement of 70% of its charges, its own partial data (Ms. Wincher testified that as much as half of Vista's data was destroyed in a Houston flood) demonstrate that in 2001 Carriers reimbursed Vista only about 60% of its billed charges.
+Ms. Wincher also testified that at least one of Vista's contracts with a health network (representing numerous insurance carriers) provided that Vista would be reimbursed at 70% of its billed charges.

 Vista's evidence does not support a finding that its billing methodology produced fair and reasonable charges.
-Ms. Wincher candidly admitted that Vista was sometimes reimbursed more than it billed for its ASC services.
+While the ALJ accepts that Ms. Wincher is a person experienced in billing and collecting ASC charges, he cannot accept her testimony that Vista was reimbursed at 70% of its charges when Vista's own partial documented billing history suggests that the actual amounts pad Vista were 60%, not 70%, of billed charges.
+In addition, Ms. Wincher candidly admitted that Vista was sometimes reimbursed more than it billed for its ASC services.
 Ms. Wincher testified that these overpayments were mistakes and that Vista probably refunded the excess payments.
-However, because Vista's evidence includes these overpayments, they inflate its median reimbursement rate.
-And, as stated previously, the average reimbursement rate is 60%, not 70%, of Vista's charges.
-Vista provides no rationale for preferring the median over the average.
-Instead, as noted by Vista in its brief, DWC has preferred the average percent, not the median.14
+However, because Vista's evidence includes these overpayments, they inflate its average reimbursement rate.
+Finally, it would be a stretch to find that Vista's billing methodology produced fair and reasonable charges when its own evidence suggests that it received on average only 60% of those charges.

 Another issue also leads to the conclusion that Carrier met its burden of proof, while Vista did not.
-Vista's evidence of its billed charges and historical reimbursement rates are little evidence of compliance with the cost-containment factor identified in Section 413.011 of the Act for determining a fair and reasonable reimbursement.
+Vista's billed charges and historical reimbursement rates are little evidence of compliance with the cost-containment factor identified in Section 413.011 of the Act for determining a fair and reasonable reimbursement.
 For example, while conceding that it billed amounts for the procedures at issue that greatly exceed the MAR for hospitals performing the same procedures, Vista offered no medical or economic evidence to justify the difference.
-On the other hand, Carrier's payments, while excessive, are closer to the standards that now define fair and reasonable charges.